ShehrozAli77/LMS2/README.md

 # Docker-NodeJS-MySQL

-Dokerized NodeJS app with MySQL Database
+Dokerized library NodeJS app with MySQL Database

 <h2>How to run</h2>
 <ol>